What is a Trifusion-Triple lumen catheter?

 Complications with Trifusion catheters

-Just like all the other central venous catheters, trifusion could put a patient at risk of several complications.
+Just like all the other central venous catheters, trifusion have a few complications which are uncommon and have become even less common with the adoption of ultrasound imaging and fluoroscopy used during the placement of the catheter.
 Here are a few of the complications;

 - Air embolism